ansys/pyhps/doc/source/examples/ex_motorbike_frame.rst

 MAPDL motorbike frame: Project creation
 =======================================

-This example shows how to create from scratch a REP project consisting of an Ansys APDL beam model of a tubular steel trellis motorbike frame.
+This example shows how to create from scratch an HPS project consisting of an Ansys APDL beam model of a tubular steel trellis motorbike frame.
 After creating the project's job definition, 10 design points with randomly chosen parameter values are created and set to pending.